ishaannayyar/vmware/README.md

-# VMware Renewal Readiness Assessment
+# PwC VMware Assessment Tool

 A self-contained, client-facing assessment tool that scores an organization's suitability for a VMware exit based on cost pressure, technical lock-in